Cerebral Palsy Lawyer

 - Failure to recognize and adequately treat a maternal or fetal infection timely

-Our Chicago birth injury lawyers can offer you peace of mind with our commitment to our clients and their cases.
+Our birth injury lawyers can offer you peace of mind with our commitment to our clients and their cases.
 We have a long history of securing favorable settlements and verdicts for children who suffer brain damage or cerebral palsy diagnoses.

 At Levin & Perconti, we pride ourselves on providing compassionate and dedicated representation to our clients as a nationally-renowned law firm with years of experience dealing with serious injuries, wrongful deaths, medical malpractice, birth injury, and cerebral palsy lawsuits.